 Crafting a user interface?
 Have a potential user try it out and see what they think of it.

 Write a few words on the following page about the types of tests you might do in this step.
 Be sure to include specific words about what it means for your system to “work.”
 Be as specific as you can.
-Whenever possible, the test should involve actual users / customers, in actual environments, using the actual thing
+Whenever possible, the test should involve actual users / customers, in actual environments, using the actual thing.

 Example: To do my test, I will run an A/B test comparing the visitor click-through rate of the current website and the trimmed version, based on 100 user interactions.